trieb/docker-ha/mosquitto/README.md

 * `tcp/9001  websocket`
 * `tcp/9883  websocket SSL/TLS`

+## Security

+* Node that .acl and .passwd-files are located under /config/conf.d/.

 ## Problems

 If you get:

 `Error: Unable to open log file /var/log/mosquitto/mosquitto.log for writing.`

 make sure that the files in the directory `log` are writable.

 Try:

 `sudo chwon -R $USER:$USER log/`

 and create an empty file:

 * `touch log/moquitto.log`
 * `sudo chmod 777 log/mosquitto.log`